thefirsthero/Vehicle-Insurance/README.md

   * * REACT_APP_PASS=root
   * * REACT_APP_DB=login_register_sys

+  * Open MySQL Workbench and input the code found in `server\db_creation_script.sql` (this creates the database & populates some tables)

 # Installation
 * To install the required node modules for the backend server, navigate to server folder in cmd
   * type `npm install`